 Instructions

-- Finely chop the pickles, shallots and herbs.
+- In a medium bowl, mix ⅓ cup chopped dill pickles or gherkins with ⅓ cup chopped shallot, 1 tablespoon chopped fresh parsley and 1 tablespoon chopped fresh dill.
 If using a food processor, don't turn them into a paste; it's good to have some texture.
-You can chop the capers or leave them whole.
+You can chop 1 tablespoon capers or leave them whole.

-- Season with salt and black pepper, mix and taste.
+- Season with salt and pepper to taste.
 Adjust to your palate.

 - Store in an airtight jar or container in the fridge for 2 weeks.